banban/banban/README.md

 Thank you for reading my story.
 I appreciate the opportunity to discuss how my experience aligns with this role.

-My background combines software engineering, system analysis, enterprise integration, solution architecture, cloud, AI, and architecture governance.
+My background combines software engineering, system analysis, enterprise integration, solutions architecture, cloud, AI, and architecture governance.
 I spent many years working in different environments where technology decisions needed to balance business value, operational constraints, security, compliance, and delivery practicality.

-My strongest area are development, solution architecture, platform engineering.
+My strongest area are development, solutions architecture, platform engineering.
 But I also bring strong architecture analysis capability: understanding business needs, analysing constraints, shaping architecture options, and translating complex technical topics into language that business and delivery stakeholders can work with.

 ---

 # Appendix B - Architects vs Others

 TOGAF defines clear boundary between enterprise (system, solutions, enterprise) and domain (business architects, SME) specialists.
-I also see Business Analysis as adaptation the discipline that ensures solution architecture is grounded in the right business problem.
+I also see Business Analysis as adaptation the discipline that ensures solutions architecture is grounded in the right business problem.

 A Solution Architect focuses heavily on solution design and technology choices.
 An Architecture Analyst contributes by understanding business drivers, analysing capabilities and constraints, assessing options, supporting governance, and helping maintain traceability from business need to architecture decision.